PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 PrestaShop used to send many files to the browser, for every page: `global.js`, `jquery.js`, `jquery-plugin-foobar.js`, etc. Then, each page had its own set of specific JavaScript files: `product.js`, `cms.js`, `category.js`, etc. Finally, modules added their own JS.
 It was a useless mess: something like 30 core JS files and one file per module.

-With 1.7, we just concatenate these files into a single minified `theme.js` file.
+With 1.7, we just concatenate these files into a single minified `theme.js` file using Webpack.
 Then, modules are free to add their own files, after a single core JS file instead of 30.
 From there on, the browser's cache does its job.

-Finally, both the default theme's theme.css and theme.js file are MUCH smaller than their 1.6 counterparts (even minified).
+Finally, both the default theme's `theme.css` and `theme.js` file are MUCH smaller than their 1.6 counterparts (even minified).

 So the new theme's JS/CSS files are both fewer (less HTTP queries!)
 AND smaller.
 Yay!